 Chairman and CEO's overview

-Chairman and CEO’ letter
+Chairman and CEO’s letter

-Welcome to Alumina Limited’s 2015 Sustainability Update.
+Welcome to the Alumina Limited’s Sustainability Update for 2016.

 Chief Executive Officer